-Scientists from around the world conduct research using data from the ARM Climate Research Facility’s continuous measurements and field campaigns.
+Scientists from around the world conduct research using data from ARM’s continuous measurements and field campaigns.
 ARM’s contributions to atmospheric science can be seen in science publications and research highlights.

-Field campaigns provide a means for scientists to augment or modify the configuration of the ARM Facility to address specific science issues.
-Campaigns range in complexity from deploying a single instrument deploying an ARM Mobile Facility.
+Field campaigns provide a means for scientists to augment or modify the configuration of the ARM facility to address specific science issues.
+Campaigns range in complexity from deploying a single instrument to deploying an ARM Mobile Facility to remote locations around the world.
 As a scientific user facility, any scientist can submit a proposal to do field campaigns at ARM’s atmospheric observatories.

-Data from the ARM Facility’s continuous measurements and field campaigns at sites around the world are a vital asset to atmospheric researchers.
+Data from ARM’s continuous measurements and field campaigns at sites around the world are a vital asset to atmospheric researchers.
 Research results are published in scientific journal articles, conference publications, and presentations.

 Publications in scientific journals represent tangible evidence of ARM’s contribution to advances in almost all areas of atmospheric radiation and cloud research.
 ARM’s Research Highlights summarize recently published research results.

 Earth’s water cycle is a complex system, and its characteristics are modified by climate change.
 Evaporation, water vapor condensation, and precipitation are important processes of the water cycle.
 Modeling these processes is especially challenging in the Arctic, where climate changes are amplified.
 Remote-sensing retrievals of water cycle parameters allow for [...]